firelilith/SciCom22/README.md

 pip install .
 ```

-You can now import the module `scicom` in python files within the venv, or call default examples using `python3 -m scicom`
+You can now import the module `scicom` in python files within the venv, or call default examples in /tests directly.

 # Usage